Chester Cheetah: 1986–2003: Traditional animation

-From the mid-1980s to early 2000s, television adverts often featured Chester's desperate attempts to eat other people's Cheetos.
+From the mid-1980s to the early 2000s, television adverts often featured Chester's desperate attempts to eat other people's Cheetos.
 The self-described "hip kitty" would often speak in rhyme and sneak up on an unsuspecting stranger at a beach or public park.
 The result would always involve cartoon violence in the vein of Looney Tunes, such as Chester riding a motorcycle off a bridge, getting thrown to the top of a coliseum, or plunging miles through the air to unwittingly grab a hang-gliding bodacious babe, only to cast her aside in favor of Cheetos.
 These spots were first directed by Keith Van Allen and later by Cow and Chicken creator David Feiss.

 In 1992, Chester's own television program called Yo!
 It's the Chester Cheetah Show! was under development for the Fox Kids Saturday morning fall lineup.
 However, an ethics debate erupted over Chester's status as an advertising character, and likely due to the protests of Action for Children's Television, the show was prevented from airing.
 Their petition marked the first time that the organization protested something before it actually became a program.
-In 2019 a petition appeared on change.org for someone to make the series happen sometime for Nickelodeon.

 Chester's character underwent slight revamping in 1997.
 With the introduction of the "Dangerously cheesy!" slogan and Pete Stacker replacing Joel Murray as his voice actor.
 Chester began appearing in live-action/animated hybrid advertisements where he entered the real world.
 During this time, the ads began portraying him in a less antagonistic manner; he went from being bumbling to suave and cool, and he actually managed to eat Cheetos unlike in the older commercials.

 2003–2009: Jump to CGI

 In the United States in 2003, Chester was rendered as a computer generated character, but he continued to appear in his old animation style in other countries.

-One particular commercial series in 2006 had Chester defeating rival Chef Pierre in a baking contest to create Baked Cheetos.
-This led to an advertising campaign titled Chester Goes Undercover, in which Pierre, disguised in silhouette, steals the Baked Cheetos recipe, and Chester gives chase by finding clues that lead him to Pierre's minions: Twisty McGee, Flamin' Hot Fiona, and The Cruncher.
-Upon confrontation with Chef Pierre, Chester signaled his agents to appear and apprehend Pierre and his minions, recovering the stolen recipe.
-These commercials were linked to an interactive online campaign.
+In one specific 2006 commercial series, Chester emerged victorious over competitor Chef Pierre in a baking competition to develop Baked Cheetos.
+This resulted in an advertising campaign called Chester Goes Undercover, wherein Pierre steals the Baked Cheetos formula while wearing a shadow, and Chester pursues him by tracking down hints that point him in the direction of Pierre's goons, Twisty McGee, Flamin' Hot Fiona, and The Cruncher.
+When Chester confronted Chef Pierre, he gave the order for his operatives to show up, capture Pierre and his henchmen, and retrieve the stolen formula.
+There was an interactive web campaign associated with these commercials.